Quiet. Too quiet.

 She slipped inside before the doors were even halfway up.
 And flattened herself against the wall, not taking...
 Uh-oh, the entrance hall was still full of those glowing barrels scattered all around.
 If a missile, no, if even just one bullet or fireball gets here...

-Yelping, Shantae fled into the right wing, not waiting for the doors to begin closing.
+Yelping, Shantae fled left, not waiting for the doors to begin closing.
 Judging by the sounds, the fight between The Boss and the other monsters was gaining in intensity.
 Those barrels could blow any moment!

 Back in the somewhat familiar corridor, she finally stopped to wonder where her companion could be.
 Everything here...
 Wait, wasn't this door locked before?
 She peered into a passage leading down into the cellars.
 It was very dark down there, the space cluttered with wooden barrels, crates and other obstacles.